ho-thanh-und/tp/docs/DeveloperGuide.md

 ---

-**Use Case: UC06 - Adding remarks to an applicant**
+**Use Case: UC06 - Adding remarks to a candidate**

 **MSS**
-1. User requests to add remarks to an applicant
+1. User requests to add remarks to a candidate
-1. QuickHire adds the given remark to the applicant's details
+1. QuickHire adds the given remark to the candidate's details

    Use case ends.

 ---

-**Use Case: UC07 - Finding applicants**
+**Use Case: UC07 - Finding candidate**

 **MSS**
-1. User request to find applicants using some keywords
+1. User request to find candidate using some keywords
-1. QuickHire shows the list of applicants matching the provided keywords
+1. QuickHire shows the list of candidate matching the provided keywords

    Use case ends.

 **Extensions**

 * 2a.
-The list is empty (i.e., keywords did not match any applicants).
+The list is empty (i.e., keywords did not match any candidate).
     * 2a1.
 Notify user about the empty list.

   Use case ends.

+---

 **Use Case: UC08 - Viewing statistics of applications to a specific job**